I liked that it changed the styles of the problems, there was some word problems and some shapes, ect.

 Inductive Reasoning Tests

-Inductive reasoning tests can also be referred to as diagrammatic and abstract reasoning tests.
-The most popular forms of inductive reasoning tests are matrices, horizontal shape sequences, A/B sets and odd-one-out sets.
+Inductive reasoning tests are non-verbal reasoning assessments similar in nature to diagrammatic, abstract and logical reasoning tests.
+The most common types of inductive reasoning questions include matrices, horizontal shape sequences, A/B sets and odd-one-out sets.

 Prepare yourself for leading employers